paycheckpacheck/OpenBLDC/README.md

 ## Project Overview

+The goal specifications for this motor driver should be to drive a 40V 10A load per phase.

 This project provides Open Source Hardware and Firmware for a 3-Phase Brushless DC Motor Driver.
 It aims to be an educational platform for some basic Power Electrionics problems.

 To understand how a BLDC motor works, we must understand how a DC motor works.
 Well, its pretty simple, we apply a voltage and the motor spins.
 What if we want to have speed control?